What Credit Score is Needed to Refinance Your Mortgage?

 Minimum Credit Score Requirements

-While the minimum credit score needed can change depending on the lender and loan program, it is essential to know the basic rules for different refinance options.
+While the minimum credit score needed can change depending on the lender and loan program, knowing the basic rules for different refinance options is essential.

 For conventional refinance loans, you usually need a credit score of 620 or higher to get good terms.
 More than regular loan limits, Jumbo loans often need even higher scores.
 You might need a score of 700 or more for these loans.